Contact your local county or state fire department to understand fire codes that may apply to your area and outdoor wood-fired ovens.

 STARTING AND STOPPING YOUR FIRES

 Similar to building a log cabin, place two medium sized oak split pieces of wood toward the rear of the oven aligned front to back.
 In between the pieces of oak, add rolled plain paper or brown paper bags.
-On top of the oak lay smaller pieces of kindling crisscrossing leading toward the oven roof.
+On top of the oak lay smaller pieces of kindling crisscrossing pattern.
 As the fire progresses 15 to 20 minutes of burning, slowly add medium to large pieces of hardwood.

 To slow down or stop the fire simply stop adding wood and spread out the embers or hot coals across the back of the oven floor and allow it to cool for 24 hours.